aaseper/aaseper/README.md

 Engineering arises from engine.
 This profession demands constant improvement, and I thrive on finding creative solutions to complex problems.

-- 🔭 I’m currently working on [my portfolio](http://aaseper.dev)
+- 🔭 I’m currently working on [my portfolio](https://aaseper.dev)

-- 🌱 I’m currently learning GitHub Actions and Node.js
+- 🌱 I’m currently learning Next.js

 - ⚡ Fun fact: I'm an open source freedom fighter, a lifelong learner and a productivity geek